schwa/MetalSprockets/Sources/MetalSprockets/MetalSprockets.docc/Architecture.md

 ## Threading Model

-- **Main Thread**: Element tree updates and state management
-- **Render Thread**: Command encoding and submission
-- **GPU**: Actual rendering execution

-The framework ensures thread safety through:

-- `@MainActor` annotations for UI updates
-- Synchronized access to shared resources
+MetalSprockets currently operates on a **single-threaded model**:

+- **Main Thread**: All element tree updates, setup, and command encoding happen synchronously on the thread that calls into the System (typically main thread via MTKViewDelegate)
-- Command buffer scheduling
+- **GPU**: Command buffer execution happens asynchronously after `commit()`/`present()`

+### Current Limitations

+The framework is **not thread-safe**.
+The `System` class uses `@unchecked Sendable` as a temporary measure but does not actually provide thread safety.
+Key limitations:

+- `activeNodeStack` is shared mutable state without synchronization
+- All System methods must be called from the same thread
+- `@MSEnvironment` property wrappers rely on global state

+### SwiftUI Integration

+When using `RenderView`, MetalKit's `MTKViewDelegate.draw(in:)` drives the render loop.
+This callback occurs on the main thread, so all MetalSprockets processing happens there.

-_Note: There are ongoing concurrency safety improvements tracked in [issue #146](https://github.com/schwa/MetalSprockets/issues/146) (Sendable conformance)._
+_Note: Concurrency improvements are tracked in [issue #146](https://github.com/schwa/MetalSprockets/issues/146)._

 ## Performance Considerations